Our site is tested by TWO services every day to protect your information.

 Is this product returnable?
 Click here for our return policy.

 The Acoustic Image Coda packs 650 watts into a very compact combo amp.
-New Series 4PLUS 2-channel model has four bands of EQ and updated effects...
+The Series 4PLUS 2-channel model has four bands of EQ and newly updated effects...

 • 650w • 11.5Hx15W (round) • around 20 lbs.

 Acoustic Image CODA EX Speaker Cabinet - Series 4

 The Acoustic Image S4 Coda EX is the same 2-way cabinet that is used for the Coda combo amps.
 It can be used as an extension cabinet for any AI combo, or as a compact cabinet...